annekerachni/FetalFoldSim/README.md

 ## Presentation
 **FetalFoldSim** is a biomechanical computational model of cortical folding for simulations on human whole-brain geometry, formulated within a finite element context and implemented in Python using the FEniCS code (version 2019.1.0) [Alnaes et al., 2015].

 This model is integrated with an open-source simulation framework that facilitates mesh generation and model parameterization directly from MRI data, incorporating cortical surface biometrics used for model calibration.
-The whole simulation pipeline relies on open source tools such as Gmsh, 3D Slicer, Meshlab, Netgen, FEniCS and slam (https://github.com/gauzias/slam) and uses `niftitomesh`, `metrics`, `utils`, `MRI_driven_parameters`.
+The whole simulation pipeline relies on open source tools such as Gmsh, 3D Slicer, Meshlab, Netgen, FEniCS and slam (https://github.com/gauzias/slam).

-A multi-scale approach to cortical folding modeling is also proposed, which use anatomical and diffusion MRI data to inform and refine model parameters.
+A multi-scale approach to cortical folding modeling is also proposed (`BrainGrowth3D_MRI`), which use anatomical and diffusion MRI data to inform and refine model parameters.

 <img width="4920" height="2520" alt="simulation_framework_GitHub" src="https://github.com/user-attachments/assets/4fcc7185-9cbd-4ee1-b0f0-40f551eedb73" />